King Crimson: 1981–1984: Discipline, Beat, Three of a Perfect Pair and second hiatus

-1994–1999: the Double Trio – Vrooom, THRAK, and the ProjeKcts
+1994–1999: The Double Trio, Vrooom, Thrak and the ProjeKcts

 In the summer of 1991, Belew met with Fripp in England to express an interest in reviving King Crimson.
 One year later, Fripp established his Discipline Global Mobile (DGM) record label with producer David Singleton.
-Subsequently, DGM would be the primary home for Fripp's work, with larger album releases distributed to bigger record companies (initially Virgin records), and smaller releases handled by DGM.
+Subsequently, DGM would be the primary home for Fripp's work, with larger album releases distributed to bigger record companies (initially Virgin Records), and smaller releases handled by DGM.
 This afforded Fripp and his associates greater creative freedom and more control over all aspects of their work.

 In late 1991, Fripp asked former Japan singer David Sylvian to join the new King Crimson band, but Sylvian declined the offer, though the two collaborated as Sylvian/Fripp.
-In June 1993, Fripp began to assemble a larger version of the band, joined by Belew and Levin from the 1980s quartet, Chapman Stick player Trey Gunn (a veteran of Fripp's Guitar Craft courses) and drummer Jerry Marotta, with whom Fripp had played with Peter Gabriel.
-After Sylvian/Fripp's closing concerts at the Royal Albert Hall in December 1993, a tour that Marotta didn't participate in, Fripp decided to ask the tour's drummer Pat Mastelotto to join instead of Marotta.
+In June 1993, Fripp began to assemble a larger version of the band, joined by Belew and Levin, Chapman Stick player Trey Gunn (a veteran of Fripp's Guitar Craft courses) and drummer Jerry Marotta, with whom Fripp had played with Peter Gabriel.
+After Sylvian/Fripp's closing concerts at the Royal Albert Hall in December 1993, Fripp decided to ask the tour's drummer Pat Mastelotto, formerly of Mr. Mister, to join instead of Marotta.
 Bruford wound up being the last of the 1980s group to return to the band.
-Fripp explained that he had a vision of a "Double Trio" with two drummers while driving along the Chalke Valley one afternoon in 1992.
-Bruford later said he lobbied Fripp last minute because he believed that Crimson was very much "his gig", and that Fripp had come up with a philosophical explanation for utilizing both Mastelotto and himself later.
+Fripp explained that he had a vision of a "Double Trio" with two drummers while driving along the Chalke Valley in Wiltshire one afternoon in 1992.
+Bruford later said he had lobbied Fripp at the last minute because he believed that Crimson was still very much "his gig", and that Fripp had come up with a philosophical explanation for utilizing both Mastelotto and himself later.
 One of the conditions Fripp imposed upon Bruford if he were to return was to give up all creative control to Fripp.

-Following rehearsals in Woodstock, New York, the group released the extended play Vrooom in October 1994.
+Following rehearsals in Woodstock, New York, the group released the EP Vrooom in October 1994.
 This revealed the new King Crimson sound, which featured the interlocking guitars of the 1980s mixed with the layered, heavier feel of the 1970s period.
-There was also a distinct influence from the industrial music of that time.
+There was also a vague influence from the industrial music of that time.
 Many of the songs were written or finalised by Belew, and displayed stronger elements of 1960s pop than before; in particular, a Beatles influence.
-Bruford would refer to the band as sounding like "a dissonant Shadows on steroids".
-As with previous line-ups, new technology was utilised, including MIDI, which Fripp used to convert Frippertronics to digital version of it called "Soundscapes", and the versatile Warr tap guitar with which Gunn replaced his Stick in 1995.
-King Crimson toured the album from 28 September 1994 in Buenos Aires, Argentina; portions of these concerts were released on the double live CD set B'Boom: Live in Argentina in 1995.
+Bruford would refer to this lineup as sounding like "a dissonant Shadows on steroids".
+As with previous lineups, new technology was utilised, including MIDI (which Fripp used to replace Frippertronics with "Soundscapes") and the Warr Guitar with which Gunn replaced his Chapman Stick in 1995.
+King Crimson toured from 28 September 1994 in Buenos Aires, Argentina; portions of these concerts were released on the double live CD set B'Boom: Live in Argentina in 1995.